-Newell, 1987; van Lehn, 1988, 1989, 1990, 1991b).
+• The impasse-driven acquisition of new knowledge.
+Roughly, an impasse is a situation where "the architecture cannot decide what to do next given the knowledge and the situation that are at its current focus of attention." (van Lehn, 1991b, p.
+19).
+Impasses may arise at different points in problem solving (Newell, 1990, p.
+174).
+For example, the PS may not be able to decide for a goal, or to synthesize a plan, or the plan might not be executable, or there are no criteria to evaluate a result.
+In response to impasses, the PS applies weak heuristics, like asking questions, looking for help, cheating, and so on (Laird, Rosenbloom & Newell, 1987; van Lehn, 1988; 1989; 1990; 1991b).
 As a result, new knowledge may be acquired that leads to overcoming the impasse.
-So, impasses are situations where the learner is likely to actively look for help (van Lehn, 1988).
+So impasses are situations where the learner is likely to actively look for help (van Lehn, 1988).
 But it is also possible that the information obtained is not helpful.
-For example, information intended as help may be too complicated, or confusing, or lead in a wrong direction.
-So instead of solving the impasse, a secondary impasse may arise, as already described by Brown and van Lehn (1980).
+For example, information intended as help may be too complicated, or confusing, or leading into a wrong direction.
+So instead of solving the impasse, a secondary impasse may arise, as already described by Brown & van Lehn (1980).

-The success-driven improvement of acquired knowledge.
+• The success-driven improvement of acquired knowledge.
 Successfully used knowledge (knowledge which application did not lead to an impasse) may be improved so it may be used more effectively in the future.
-More specifically, by rule composition (Anderson, 1983, 1986; Lewis, 1987; Neves & Anderson, 1981; Vere, 1977) the number of control decisions and subgoals to be set may be reduced, because fewer rule selections have to be performed.
-In contrast to these authors, our composition is based on resolution and unfolding (Hogger, 1990), see Möbus, Schröder, and Thole (1991; in press).
+More specifically, by rule composition (Anderson, 1983, 1986; Lewis, 1987; Neves & Anderson, 1981; Vere, 1977), the number of control decisions and subgoals to be set may be reduced, because less rule selections have to be performed.
+In contrast to these authors, our composition is based on resolution and unfolding (Hogger, 1990), see Möbus, Schröder & Thole (1991; in press).
 This has theoretical and empirical advantages.